tevaughan/numeric/README.md

 ## C++-11 library for numerical computation

 The "numeric" project is a C++-11 library.
-It provides
+It provides:
-- types that allow an expression's dimension to be determined at compile time
+- Types that allow an expression's dimension to be determined at compile time.
 ```cpp
   #include <iostream>
   #include <units.hpp>